How to talk with parents about access to a firearm when in crisis

 “It seems like things are going well, and that’s great.
 But it’s possible that your child could experience something that sparks a crisis.
 In that moment, having access to a firearm could be lethal to them or even someone else.”

 “Anyone can experience a moment of crisis, so it’s important to put time and space between a person in crisis and a firearm.
-Storing all firearms securely is a straightforward way to keep loved ones and your community safe.”
+Storing all firearms securely—and making sure people in crisis don’t have access—is a straightforward way to keep loved ones and your community safe.”

 Talking with parents about how to recognize the signs that someone may be in crisis equips them to make informed choices about their family’s safety.